-The T_5 , or Cracker Barrel[®] board, is one of the most interesting triangular boards.
-A pagoda function [4, 5] is a real-valued function of the board position that cannot increase as the game is played.
-In 1986, Hentzel and Hentzel [8] discovered a powerful pagoda function on this board.
+Most people lose interest in this puzzle once they have found a solution.
+However, additional theory yields many useful insights.
+A pagoda function [4, 6] is a real-valued function of the board position that cannot increase as the game is played.
+In 1986, Hentzel and Hentzel [7] discovered a powerful pagoda function on this board.
 Suppose we consider the hole-weighting shown in Figure 4c, and sum up the weights where a peg is present.
 This function is not a pagoda function because a jump along the edge, over one of the holes marked "-1" can increase it.
 However we can remedy this by adding "+1" to our function for each 3-hole colored (or shaded) edge region which contains two or three pegs.
-It is not hard to show that this function can never increase, no matter what the starting board position is and what jump is executed [8].
+It is not hard to show that this function can never increase, no matter what the starting board position is and what jump is executed [7].